SCCC late registration open until Jan. 27

-Newton.
 Sussex County Community College (SCCC) is holding Late Registation for all students looking to start their education this spring.
 Classes began on Jan.
 21 but students can still register until Jan.
-27.
+27, 2020.

 SCCC offers extensive degree and certificate programs on its main campus and at various locations throughout Sussex County, including Vernon, Hopatcong and a secondary location in Newton at the McGuire Technical Education Center.
 For a listing of courses offered at these locations and the main campus, visit sussex.edu/register.